-The [Custom] button allows you to name a particular font face, or or you can click on one of the font names listed in the box (see Details for more on that.)
+The [Custom] font face button allows you to name a particular font face, or you can click on one of the font names listed in the box (see Details for more on that.)

-Note: if you now revisit a page which your browser keeps cached, you will have to refresh the view in order to see the changes.
+Note: if you now revisit a page which your browser keeps cached, you may have to refresh the view in order to see the changes.

 This information is not shared with any other party or Web site, it also does not contain any data which may be used to identify you.

-Perhaps 95% of Web pages send you cookies without asking for any permission.
+Many Web sites send you cookies without asking for any permission.
 Most commercial cookies are used to trace your browsing from one site (or page) to another.
 I don't do that.